Matrix Semi-inversion and Complex Number Semi-Reciprocation

 giving the canonical diagonalization as

-Since the function is holomorphic in any open neighborhood in the complex
+is holomorphic in any open neighborhood in the complex

 plane not containing the origin, we may semi-invert A by writing